TALHAMUHAMMAD110/Kafka-Streaming-Sensor-DataPipeline/README.md

 - Install Docker in your local machine
 - Run Kafka and Kafka Producer

-'start' Run following commands in your terminal.
+Go to the current project directory and run the following command in your terminal.

 ```
 docker-compose up --build